JP Architects, Ltd. – Embracing Technology and Re-Defining Work/Life Balance in Architecture

 In my previous experiences with the several architecture firms where I worked, I always needed to be in the office to complete client drafts and drawings - all employees did.
 This led to me consistently putting in 60-80-hour weeks.

 Don't get me wrong, I am a workaholic, and I really did enjoy the work.
 This commitment got me to where I am now.
 One time, I even remember a situation where my boss was leaving and on his way out, told me I needed to go home.

-Our clients also enjoy the fact that we use cloud-based virtual desktop, especially the businesses and school districts, as it is virtually impossible for viruses to infect the system or for security breaches to occur.
-This means that their files and secure information is extremely safe.
+Our clients also enjoy the fact that we use cloud-based virtual desktops, especially businesses and school districts, as it is virtually impossible for viruses to infect the system or for security breaches to occur.
+This means that their files and secure information are extremely safe.

-Before I sign off on this blog, I would like to tell a story about how using cloud-based virtual desktop has impacted my life.
-I often find myself on-the-go and heading to client projects.
-I was at a client in Chicago's Northern Suburbs, and I received a call from another client that needed some adjustments to their drawings.
-This was a time sensitive situation.
+Before I sign off on this blog, I would like to tell a story about how using a cloud-based virtual desktop has impacted my life.
+I often find myself on the go and heading to client projects.
+I was at a client in Chicago's Northern Suburbs, and I received a call from another client who needed some adjustments to their drawings.
+This was a time-sensitive situation.
 So after the meeting, I was able to head to the nearest coffee shop to work remotely on my tablet and make the necessary adjustments.

 Until next time,

 Jose R. Pareja, AIA